Louisiana

 Consider the audio recording risks.
 Louisiana's 2-to-10-year felony penalty for illegal interception makes audio recording a serious concern.
 If you are worried about capturing third-party conversations when you are not present, disable audio recording through the Ring app's privacy settings.

 Know the short-term rental rules.
 If you operate a short-term rental in Louisiana, La.
 R.S.
-21:61 may restrict your ability to install or use a Ring doorbell on the property.
+21:61 requires you to post a specific notice sign before using any camera, including a Ring doorbell, and limits camera use to common areas outside bedrooms and bathrooms.
 Consult an attorney before installing a camera on a rental property listed on platforms like Airbnb.

 Check your HOA guidelines.
 Review the CC&Rs and architectural review requirements in your community before installing a Ring doorbell.
 Submit a formal request if required, and keep a copy of any written approval.